How to choose a steam cleaner

 - Buying too small a unit (or too big a unit) for the application you intend

-- Wishing you had tools or accessories that were not included with your unit
+- Wishing you had tools or accessories that were not included

-- Wishing you didn’t have to figure it all out on your own (couldn’t someone have warned me how not to scratch my paint and melt my mini blinds?)
+- Wishing you didn’t have to figure it all out on your own (couldn’t someone have warned me not to scratch my paint and melt my mini blinds?)

 - Loosing time and money in the repair shop because the design still has flaws

 - Getting little value from your investment because you didn’t think to use it in the thousands of ways a seasoned veteran knows it will perform

 - Missing out on expert engineering because the manufacturer was not the designer

 When making an investment